gokul1122git/Gokul-Git-Learning/README.md

 # Gokul-Git-Learning
-This repository is to learn about GIT
+This repository is to learn about GIT.